What Is The Significance Of Tabernacle In Church?

 As a Christian, you must be familiar with the tabernacle in the church.
 It is a special place in the church, which holds the ciborium that has the Eucharist.
 The tabernacle is thus the cornerstone and heart of the Catholic Church.
 In today’s article, we will tell you about the significance of the tabernacle in the church.
 Read on!

 Research studies show that a tabernacle refers to a church where people meet God.
 The Israelites built a specialized structure known as a tabernacle for worship.
-When the Israelites made their exodus from Egypt, they ended up wandering for forty days in the wilderness.
+When the Israelites made their exodus from Egypt to Mt.
+Sinai, they ended up wandering for forty days in the wilderness.

 God gave Moses the sacred Ten Commandments.
 They are mentioned in detail in the Exodus from chapter 25 to 40.
 In these chapters, God instructed Moses on how to build the tabernacle and worship God.